 When Should Faith Based Substance Abuse Treatment Programs Start?

 faith based substance abuse treatment programs can start as early as detox.
 Some detox centers offer patients prayers or meditations to work through their withdrawal symptoms.
 Many faith based facilities also provide medications.
 Some do not, however, so it’s important to consider the severity of your syndrome in order to decide if a non-medical detox program would be safe for you.

 How Long Does Faith Based Therapy Last?

 Many people attend faith based therapy programs for months, continuing the treatment from detox into rehab.
 Others may see a spiritual counselor for years afterward or even become part of faith based group therapy programs.
 12-step programs like Alcoholics Anonymous and Narcotics Anonymous are based in the idea that surrendering to a higher power can help you avoid relapse.
 This higher power can be your concept of a god or another force of spiritual guidance.

 Where Can I Find Faith Based Therapy & Religious Addiction Treatment?

 Many faith based facilities exist all over the country, as do spiritual guides who offer faith based counseling.
 12-step groups are another option.
 You should first seek out a professional detox and rehab program—faith based or not.
 Then you can continue into aftercare that provides religious addiction treatment from there.

 Seek Safe, Effective Detox Treatment Today

 We always want to help people who are looking for the safest, most effective detox program for their needs.
-Our hotline is open 24 hours a day; just call 800-483-2193(Who Answers?) now to speak with a treatment advisor.
+Just call 866-351-3840(Who Answers?) now to get help today.
 We can help you find local centers that offer faith based and traditional options.